 Cuts whose main goal is to remove such defective trees are called sanitation cuts.
 Those marking the trees, in fact for any cut other than clear-cut, should be trained to recognize indicators of decay in the particular tree species.

 Also, salvage cuts after a fire or storm damage can be done to remove trees that have fresh infection courts that will certainly lead to decay.

 A common practice in old days and no doubt still done in some cases today, was to leave decayed, defective trees as seed trees.
 The idea was that they weren’t worth harvesting anyway, let’s get some use out of them.
-But susceptibility to decay probably has a significant genetic component, so in doing that you reduce the quality of the next stand and future ones.
+But susceptibility to decay probably has a significant genetic component, so in doing that you could reduce the quality of future stands.